Sakeeb91/Basic-Epigenetic-Oscillator/README.md

 ## 📌 Project Overview

 This project implements a computational simulator for biological oscillations, specifically modeling the fundamental single negative feedback loop described by Goodwin's equations.
 The simulator demonstrates how complex biological rhythms (like circadian rhythms) can emerge from simple molecular interactions.
+The model is inspired by B.C.
+Goodwin's pioneering work in his 1963 book "Temporal Organization in Cells."

 ### Key Visualization Examples